trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 In the Tierpark of East Berlin, a huge area of more than 100 hectares was available for animal enclosures and larger herds.
 The West Berlin Zoo, in its turn, worked to maintain a reputation as the most species-rich zoo in the world.
 This last was also related to the fact that everything in West Berlin, dependent as the city was on subsidies from the Federal Republic, was inflected by a felt need to legitimate itself.
 The zoo was a tourist magnet in this city at the front of the Cold War.
 Until well after the turn of the millennium, pedagogical concerns and species conservation were not at the forefront of considerations driving animal acquisition.

-Sandra Nicolodi states that while the "shift toward coordinated inter-zoo breeding of certain endangered species, as practiced today, for instance, in the form of conservation breeding programmes, is not the end product of a straight line of development", as zoo associations like to present it, "nevertheless, it does seem to be something new".
-Even if, as is apparent, these "offspring breeding efforts" are older.[^15]
+Sandra Nicolodi states that while the “shift toward coordinated inter-zoo breeding of certain endangered species, as practiced today, for instance, in the form of conservation breeding programmes, is not the end product of a straight line of development”, as zoo associations like to present it, “nevertheless, it does seem to be something new”.
+Even if, as is apparent, these “offspring breeding efforts” are older.[^15]

 For some years now, it has been possible to identify new tendencies that are changing zoos internationally, in Germany, and in Berlin.
 Long-term strategic considerations are now taking the place of pragmatism to a greater extent.
-Increasing criticism of the conditions in zoos, and questions about their future role in natural history education and species conservation _ex situ_ (i.e., in zoos through breeding) and _in situ_ (in the animals' original habitats) have led to a move away from earlier zoo directors' "passion for collecting".
-Observers now see everywhere a reduction in the number of species kept, in favour of larger enclosures and a focus on so-called flagship species – meaning, "endangered species with a high display value, through whose protection one simultaneously achieves the protection of many other species that share their habitat with them."[^16] These practices are in line with the "Conservation Strategy" adopted by the World Association of Zoos and Aquariums in 2015.[^17] Whether this can induce an effective reorientation of zoos for the future is debatable.[^18] For zoos have not quite abandoned pragmatic considerations: Breeding programmes, especially of display-worthy animals, remain important to ensure the continued presence of the favourites that as-yet plentiful audiences keep coming to the zoo to see.
+Increasing criticism of the conditions in zoos, and questions about their future role in natural history education and species conservation _ex situ_ (i.e., in zoos through breeding) and _in situ_ (in the animals' original habitats) have led to a move away from earlier zoo directors’ “passion for collecting”.
+Observers now see everywhere a reduction in the number of species kept, in favour of larger enclosures and a focus on so-called flagship species – meaning, “endangered species with a high display value, through whose protection one simultaneously achieves the protection of many other species that share their habitat with them”.[^16] These practices are in line with the “Conservation Strategy” adopted by the World Association of Zoos and Aquariums in 2015.[^17] Whether this can induce an effective reorientation of zoos for the future is debatable.[^18] For zoos have not quite abandoned pragmatic considerations: Breeding programmes, especially of display-worthy animals, remain important to ensure the continued presence of the favourites that as-yet plentiful audiences keep coming to the zoo to see.
 Perhaps these, in their turn, will generate the resources needed to achieve new strategic goals?

 [^1]: Zoological Garden Berlin. _Geschäftsbericht des Aktien-Vereins des Zoologischen Gartens zu Berlin_ for the year 1907.

-[^2]: For an overview of the imports of non-native animal species, cf. Dittrich, Lothar.
-"Der Import von Wildtieren nach Europa – Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
-Jahrhunderts".
+[^2]: For an overview of the imports of non-native animal species, cf. Dittrich, Lothar. ”Der Import von Wildtieren nach Europa – Einfuhren von der frühen Neuzeit bis zur Mitte des 20.
+Jahrhunderts”.
 In _Tiere unterwegs.
 Historisches und Aktuelles über Tiererwerb und Tiertransporte_, ed. by Helmut Pechlaner, Dagmar Schratter, and Gerhard Heindl.
 Tiergarten Schönbrunn – Geschichte, 3.
 Wien: Braumüller, 2007: 1-64.

 [^3]: Klös, Heinz-Georg.
-"Tierfänger und Großtierhändler.
-Erinnerungen eines alten Tiergärtners, Teil I". _Bongo_ 34 (2004): 3-42; and Klös, Heinz-Georg. "(…) Teil II". _Bongo_ 35 (2005): 7-42.
+“Tierfänger und Großtierhändler.
+Erinnerungen eines alten Tiergärtners, Teil I”. _Bongo_ 34 (2004): 3-42; and Klös, Heinz-Georg. “(…) Teil II”. _Bongo_ 35 (2005): 7-42.

-[^4]: Minutes of meeting of the "Kommission für Tiergärten der DDR", the Commission for Zoos of the GDR, on 23 and 24 March 1970 in Halle, 16.04.1970, AZGB, O 0/1/18; H. Dathe to the Ministry for Culture of the DDR, 10.12.1974, AZGB, O 0/1/206; Minutes of meeting of the Association of German Zoo Directors, 1962, Archive Tiergarten Schönbrunn (ATGS), Estate W. Fiedler, File "Verband Deutscher Zoodirektoren", Nr.
+[^4]: Minutes of meeting of the “Kommission für Tiergärten der DDR”, the Commission for Zoos of the GDR, on 23 and 24 March 1970 in Halle, 16.04.1970, AZGB, O 0/1/18; H. Dathe to the Ministry for Culture of the DDR, 10.12.1974, AZGB, O 0/1/206; Minutes of meeting of the Association of German Zoo Directors, 1962, Archive Tiergarten Schönbrunn (ATGS), Estate W. Fiedler, File “Verband Deutscher Zoodirektoren”, Nr.
 2.

 [^5]: Heck, Ludwig.
-"Heiter-ernste Erinnerungen an Tiergärtner". _Der Zoologische Garten_ 12, Nr.
+“Heiter-ernste Erinnerungen an Tiergärtner”. _Der Zoologische Garten_ 12, Nr.
 3/4 (no date): 228-238.

 [^6]: Zoological Garden Berlin. _Geschäftsberichte_ for the years 1919-1924.